Edited: May 1, 2023

 Stella the black and white dog with her green tie dyed bandana

-Wash your fabric alone (or with other white laundry) with cold water and on a gentle or delicate setting (read more about caring for your fabric).
+Once your order comes, wash your fabric alone (or with other white laundry) with cold water and on a gentle or delicate setting.
+(Want more details?
+Read more about caring for your fabric).
 This step softens it and will help the dye to penetrate the fabric better.

-Prepare your work surface with a plastic covering.
-A trash bag, tarp, or plastic table cloth all work great.
+Protect your work surface with a plastic covering.
+A trash bag, tarp or plastic tablecloth will all work great.
 We recommend working outside and if it’s a windy day, make sure you tape or weigh down the plastic covering.

 Our kit came with instructions for different techniques for tying up your fabric.
 We used the ″Bullseye″ and ″Crumple″ methods to achieve classic tie-dye patterns: